-The period of the Omer is a time of mourning, commemorating the 12,000 pairs of Rabbi Akiva's students who died due to insufficient respect for each other.
+The period of the Omer is a time of mourning, commemorating the 12,000 pairs of Rabbi Akiva's students who died due to a lack of sufficient respect for each other.
 Obviously, it is an opportune time to emphasise the Mitzvah of Ahavas Yisroel.